Rhoptry

 A rhoptry is a specialized secretory organelle.
 They are club-shaped organelles connected by thin necks to the extreme apical pole of the parasite.
 These organelles, like micronemes, are characteristic of the motile stages of Apicomplexa protozoans.
-They can vary in number and shape and contain numerous enzymes that are released during the penetration process.
-The proteins they contain are important in the interaction between the host and the parasite, including the formation of the parasitophorous vacuole.
+They can vary in number and shape and contain numerous enzymes that are released during the process of host penetration.
+The proteins they contain are important in the interaction between the host and the parasite, including the formation of the parasitophorous vacuole (PV).